Daniel-Yang1/Projects/Airplane Maintenance System/readme.txt

-Code can be compiled using "make a4" command.
+Code can be compiled using "make a4" command and then can be run by executing the a4 executable.

 List of items: